United Airlines contract to hike pilots' pay by over 14% in 18 months

-CHICAGO (REUTERS) - United Airlines pilots will get more than 14 per cent in pay raises in 18 months, and paid maternity leave under a new deal negotiated with the company, demonstrating the bargaining power aviators are enjoying in a short-staffed industry.
+CHICAGO • United Airlines pilots will get more than 14 per cent in pay raises in 18 months, and paid maternity leave under a new deal negotiated with the company, demonstrating the bargaining power aviators are enjoying in a short-staffed industry.

 United is the first major American airline that has reached an agreement with its pilots on a new contract.
 It is widely expected to act as a benchmark for contract negotiations at other carriers.